-(b) The arbitrator shall be one person from a panel of three permanent arbitrators, selected by the state and the Association to serve in rotation for any case or cases submitted.
+(b) The arbitrator shall be one person from a panel of three at least six permanent-arbitrators, selected by the state and the Association to serve in rotation for any case or cases submitted.
 The DMS' Arbitration Coordinator shall schedule the arbitration hearing with the state and the Association representatives and the arbitrator listed next on the panel in rotation, and shall coordinate the arbitration hearing time, date, and location.